 This 1920s red brick passenger station formerly served the Atlantic Coast Line, Seaboard Air Line and Southern railways.
 Amtrak initiated service to the community on October 29, 1978, via the Champion (New York-St. Petersburg).
 According to Amtrak NEWS, the company’s employee newsletter, Denmark was added to the schedule because there was no stop between Columbia and Savannah, although Denmark and the surrounding area had a sizable population.

-The station’s recent renovation began as part of the South Carolina Heritage Corridor project, and has continued with landscaping and reconstruction supported by the Denmark Depot Restoration Society and the city.
-In 2004, Denmark received a $200,000 federal transportation enhancement grant through the South Carolina Department of Transportation to restore the depot.
+A station renovation in the early 2000s began as part of the South Carolina Heritage Corridor project and continued with landscaping and reconstruction supported by the Denmark Depot Restoration Society and the city.
+In 2004, Denmark received a $200,000 federal Transportation Enhancement grant through the South Carolina Department of Transportation to restore the building.
 The Denmark Depot Restoration Society also launched a fund-raising campaign for the project.
 Along with landscaping, work began in 2008 on the building’s interior to showcase Denmark and its history.
 Outside, about 75 commemorative bricks have been laid as part of the continuing fundraising effort.

 Graham’s Turnout was officially established as a town in 1837.
-With the crossing of two major railroads, in 1890-1891, the settlement was renamed for Captain Isadore Denmark of Savannah, an official of the Seaboard Air Line who had shown special interest in developing the area.
+Sited at the crossing of two major railroads, the settlement was renamed in 1890-91 for Captain Isadore Denmark of Savannah.
+He was an official of the Seaboard Air Line who had shown special interest in developing the area.

-The Voorhees Normal and Industrial School was begun in Denmark in 1897 by Tuskegee graduate Elizabeth E. Wright, a former student of Booker T. Washington’s.
-The institute, named for its patrons, Ralph Voorhees of New Jersey and his wife, was one of the few schools for black youth at the time.
-Since then, the school has become a four-year college, and maintains its ties with the Episcopal Church.
+The Voorhees Normal and Industrial School was begun in Denmark in 1897 by Tuskegee graduate Elizabeth E. Wright, a former student of Booker T. Washington.
+The institute, named for its patrons, Ralph and Elizabeth Voorhees of New Jersey, was one of the few schools for Black youth at the time.
+Since then, the school has become a four-year liberal arts college and maintains its ties with the Episcopal Church.